 The impacts of urban flooding closely mirror the impacts of riverine flooding detailed above, affecting infrastructure, economy, and residents.
 Urban flooding is especially impactful to transportation and roadways which hinders emergency access and can often lead to vehicle stalls or strandings.
 Further, the threat of mold is more prevalent due to the high density built environment that urban flooding commonly occurs in.
 The environmental consequences of urban flooding are also notable.
 Overflowing drainage systems can lead to the discharge of untreated sewage into local waterways, contaminating them with pathogens and pollutants.
-The spread of hazardous materials from flooded industrial areas can further exacerbate this contamination.
-Stormwater runoff from urban flooding can introduce a large influx of nutrients from urban wastewater into water bodies, fueling the growth of cyanobacteria and potentially leading to blooms.
+The spread of hazardous materials from flooding can introduce a large influx of nutrients from urban wastewater into water bodies, fueling the growth of cyanobacteria and potentially leading to blooms.